-Amy lives in Beckenham with her husband and daughter, who attends JKPS.
+Amy lives in Beckenham with her husband, her daughter, who attends JKPS, and baby son.
 She is originally from America where she grew up studying German beginning at an early age and through University.
-She is raising her daughter bilingually in German and English and hopes this will instil a love of language and other cultures in her.
+She is raising her children bilingually in German and English and hopes this will instil a love of language and other cultures in them.

 Amy has a degree in Chemistry, but after working in the field for a few years, she decided to try something a bit more flavourful.
 She took a Culinary Arts degree and Masters of Nutrition simultaneously and is now also a licensed Dietician.
 After a spell as Executive Chef of Bellavitae, a small restaurant in New York City, Amy became Development Chef for a new healthy fast food chain, which is now in 10 locations in NYC.
 In 2009 she moved to London and married her English husband.
 She is currently the Quality and Nutrition Manager for Alliance in Partnership, a caterer who specialises in education catering.
 Amy writes menus and recipes for schools and helps make sure that all children have a healthy and satisfying school dinner.
 She was the second chef in the country and the first in London to win the Gold Food For Life Award for her menus.
 She currently works together with the Soil Association, local farmers and butchers to highlight the quality of British Farmers and Tradesmen.
 She hopes to complete her PhD in Public Health in the next few years.

-Governor Meeting Attendance Record in the 2015/16 school year
+Governor Data and Attendance Record in the 2017/18 school year

 |Jean Ploetscher||31/8/2013||SEND; Admissions||None||5/6|